Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “A common enemy.”

-“Who are you trying to pick a fight with?
-I thought it was weird you want to bring down illegal trade, while it's your own line of work as well.
-Seems risky.
+“I have no enemies.
+I already thought it was weird how you want to bring down illegal trade, while it's your own line of work as well.
+Doesn’t make any sense.
 Or are you just that arrogant?
-What's in it for you?
-Does it have to do with that coat of arms ring on your left hand and a family without legacy?”
+What's your play here?
+Perhaps it has to do with that coat of arms ring on your left hand and a family without legacy?” Åke brazenly poked around to evoke some type of reaction.

 Ekster’s expression darkened.
 “I think I prefer the small-talk about cycling.”

-Ekster snickered.
 “Saw you on the cover of Face.”

 “That couldn’t have been very enlighting.”

-“To the contrary.
-I saw the most fascinating headline.
-“Rescued from Poverty: Paris’ Beloved Billion Dollar Gem”, or something along those lines.”
+“To the contrary,” Ekster snickered.
+“I saw the most fascinating headline.
+‘From Poverty to Paris’ Beloved Gem’, or something along those lines.”
 He quoted.

 Åke shrugged.

 Åke burst out laughing.
 “Oh I see, you're smart smart.
-So you saw an unfortunately phrased headline, did some fact checking and deduced that I was the man for the job?”
+So you saw an unfortunately phrased headline, did some basic fact checking and deduced that I was the man for the job?”

 “Well, yeah.”